Skip to main content.

 Residents have many opportunities to build their addiction medicine knowledge and experience, including:

-• Working one-on-one with family medicine faculty physicians treating opioid addiction in the primary care setting via rotating through the medication-assisted therapy (MAT) clinic
+• Working one-on-one with family medicine faculty physicians treating opioid addiction in the primary care setting via rotating through the Medications for Opioid Use Disorder/Medication-

 • Collaborating with behavioral health specialists and our licensed independent chemical dependency counselor (LICDC) to treat various degrees of addiction

-• Learning through the new addiction medicine curriculum
+• Learning through the new rotation in Behavioral Health

 • Rotating with fellowship-trained addiction medicine faculty and area methadone clinics